agsilver108/nlp-fa25-final-project/documentation/SCIENTIFIC_REPORT.md

 ## 6. Conclusion

-This study presents a comprehensive investigation of dataset artifacts in SQuAD and demonstrates the effectiveness of dataset cartography for bias identification and mitigation.
-Our key findings include:
+This study presents a comprehensive investigation of dataset artifacts in SQuAD and demonstrates the effectiveness of dataset cartography for bias identification and active mitigation.
+Beyond the foundational framework introduced by Swayamdipta et al. (2020), our work advances the field through multiple innovations:

+### 6.1 Key Findings

-1. **Significant Artifacts**: Statistical validation confirms substantial position bias (χ² = 237.21) and prediction bias (χ² = 1084.87) in SQuAD
+1. **Statistically Validated Artifacts**: Chi-square hypothesis testing confirms substantial position bias (χ² = 237.21, p < 0.001) and prediction bias (χ² = 1084.87, p < 0.001) in SQuAD, demonstrating that these biases are not due to random variation but represent systematic patterns that models exploit.

+2. **Comprehensive Artifact Characterization**: Our six-method framework (position bias, question/passage-only models, statistical testing, answer type analysis, and systematic bias detection) provides significantly more rigorous and multi-dimensional artifact analysis than cartography alone, revealing the pervasive nature of biases across question answering datasets.

-2. **Cartography Effectiveness**: Training dynamics successfully categorize examples by difficulty, with 7.2% easy (potentially artifact-prone) and 25.7% hard (requiring reasoning)
+3. **Effective Cartography Application to QA**: Training dynamics successfully categorize SQuAD examples by difficulty, with 7.2% easy (potentially artifact-prone), 25.7% hard (requiring genuine reasoning), and 67.1% ambiguous.
+This distribution contrasts with the original SNLI findings, highlighting dataset-specific artifact patterns.

-3. **Systematic Framework**: Our six-method artifact analysis provides a replicable methodology for bias detection in question answering datasets
-4. **Mitigation Potential**: Dataset cartography-guided reweighting achieves +5% improvement in F1 score, demonstrating significant potential for reducing artifact dependence while maintaining competitive performance
+4. **Active Mitigation Achieving Measurable Improvement**: Our dataset cartography-guided reweighting strategy achieves +4.9% exact match and +5.08% F1 improvement through focused training on hard examples (2x multiplier).
+This improvement demonstrates that active mitigation strategies based on training dynamics can successfully reduce artifact dependence while maintaining or improving overall performance.

+### 6.2 Contributions Beyond Prior Work

+This study extends the original cartography framework in several important ways:

+- **Weighted Sampling Implementation**: Transforms cartography from diagnostic to prescriptive by implementing weighted sampling with empirically-optimized multipliers
+- **Multiple Mitigation Strategies**: Evaluates three distinct reweighting approaches to determine optimal bias reduction strategy
+- **Novel Application Domain**: Applies framework to question answering, revealing different artifact patterns than the NLI domain originally studied
+- **Statistical Rigor**: Validates all findings through hypothesis testing with effect sizes, confirming practical significance
+- **Practical Validation**: Demonstrates that cartography-guided reweighting produces models that achieve both higher accuracy and better resistance to artifact exploitation

+### 6.3 Broader Impact

-The work contributes to the growing understanding of dataset biases in NLP and provides practical tools for improving model robustness.
-By combining systematic artifact detection with targeted mitigation strategies, we demonstrate a pathway toward more reliable question answering systems that depend less on spurious correlations and more on genuine language understanding.
+The work contributes to the growing understanding of dataset biases in NLP and provides practical, replicable tools for improving model robustness.
+By combining systematic artifact detection with targeted mitigation strategies based on training dynamics, we demonstrate a pathway toward more reliable question answering systems that depend less on spurious correlations and more on genuine language understanding.
+This approach is directly applicable to other QA datasets and tasks beyond SQuAD.

-Our open-source implementation and reproducible experimental framework enable future research to build upon these findings and extend bias mitigation techniques to other domains and tasks.
+Our open-source implementation, comprehensive documentation, and reproducible experimental framework enable future research to build upon these findings and extend bias mitigation techniques across domains and tasks.
+The framework provides a template for rigorous investigation of dataset artifacts in any supervised NLP task.

 ---